CH-Huggins/Every-Class/README.md

 Set up registration and login controllers and methods.
 Still not fully developed but well on their way.

+Thursday, October 6th 2022:
+Added users table in database.
+Log in validation is working.
+Things to fix: The input display on the index.

 # base-code (Read for install instructions)
 The foundation needed for a website to avoid repetition.